 Run a seem of double sided adhesive down the edge or use scotch tape to secure the paper to the can.
 Choose a date that the container will be opened and the contents made available to read.
 On that designated date, you will enjoy opening it up and the laughter, fun and heartwarming moments by remembering days and ages past.

-New Year’s Eve Time Capsule printables!
+Your FREE – New Year’s Time Capsule Printable!

 You might also like these appetizers great for a New Year’s celebration…